pleoAssignmentArgy/interview-challenge/README.md

-# Pleo React Challenge
+# Pleo Challenge

-We want you to create a user interface using React that solves the following problem.
+We want you to create a user interface using any framework of your choise that solves the following problem.

 ## The problem